scrtlabs/protocol/docs/source/SubsystemArchitecture.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The arguments of the *callable* function are RLP serialized in the *callableArgss* parameter.
+The arguments of the *callable* function are RLP serialized in the *callableArgs* parameter.
 Generally, at least one argument is encrypted but not necessarily all of them.

 The protocol for deserializing and decrypting arguments works as